gyrogami logo

 How are the two shapes defined?
 It all has to do with the curve.
 Does it challenge the movement and disrupt an existing flow (anticlastic)?
 Or is it like water and yields to the inertia, a shape with one direction and purpose (synclastic)?
 Sounds a bit new-age hippie weirdness but it's simple.

 The 3D shape introduces a significant structural component; less material can be used to get the necessary strength.
 Lighter shapes mean less material which reduces the cost and makes it easier to work with.
+Then again, sometimes you want that bullion bracelet, let it be a lead weight.

 It all has to do with the curve.